 Everyone has different strengths and weaknesses, and the key is to embrace your strengths and not let weaknesses bring you down.
 OBS is proud of what Megan has achieved, as she has shown tenacity in pursuit after her programme by following through and addressing her weaknesses, and now strives to be a better version of herself.

 OBS aims to build resilience and develop confident youth through an array of expedition-based activities.
 OBS is also committed to developing concerned citizens who would play an active role in the improvement of the community and environment.
-Click here to find out more about the 2021 MOE-OBS Challenge Programme.
+Visit MOE-OBS Challenge Programme to find out more.